How to Add Subtitles to iMovie (Mac, iPhone, Online)

 However, duration our hands-on test, we found that you can’t control the duration of your subtitles to align with the audio in the video.
 Besides, if you wish to add multiple subtitles to one clip, you have to split it into different portions.
 So, it can be a big headache when adding subtitles to iMovie on iPhone.

-As you can see above that though iMovie allows you to add subtitles to a video in a basic way, it is way time-consuming and not that user-friendly if you need to add captions to an iMovie video that is more than 20 mins.
+As you can see above that though iMovie allows you to add subtitles to a video in a basic way, it is way time-consuming and not that user-friendly if you need to add subtitles to iMovie videos that are more than 20 mins.
 Besides, the most annoying thing is that iMovie crops your video if it is not the 16:9 aspect ratio.

 Easily customize the styles of auto-generated subtitles by FlexClip.